LvChengbin/jaunty/README.md

 ## Introduction

-Jolin is a frontend framework which let you make every part in your page to be managed as a package.
-A package in Jolin could have it's own files and it should always have a file named `index.js` as the main file of th package.
+Jaunty is a frontend framework which let you make every part in your page to be managed as a package.
+A package in Jaunty could have it's own files and it should always have a file named `index.js` as the main file of th package.
 After loading a package, the `index.js` in the package would execut and the package would be mounted under the it's parent package (the pacakge mounted current package).

-While you are using Jolin to create your page, every part in your page would be a package, all the packages would be like a tree with a root package, you can load anything in each package such as script file, CSS file, and so on, and you can also manage the files inside the package, the framework would help you to load your files asnycronous and manage the order of each type of files.
+While you are using Jaunty to create your page, every part in your page would be a package, all the packages would be like a tree with a root package, you can load anything in each package such as script file, CSS file, and so on, and you can also manage the files inside the package, the framework would help you to load your files asnycronous and manage the order of each type of files.

 You aslo can send messages from one package to others or do communication with the event center.
 As well, you can reply a message or forward messages to other package easily.
 For these, what you need to do is just set some listening rules inside of the package.